 Acts of embezzlement are potentially deportable.
-So if non-citizen defendants get convicted of these unlawful acts, they could be thrown out of the U.S.6
+So non-citizens convicted of these unlawful acts could be thrown out of the U.S.6

-But a criminal defense attorney may be able to persuade prosecutors to dismiss the charge.
+Though a criminal defense attorney may be able to persuade prosecutors to dismiss the charge.
 Or else reduce it to a non-deportable offense.
-That is why it is vital for alien defendants to retain counsel as soon as possible after getting charged.
+That is why it is vital to retain counsel as soon as possible after getting charged.

-Embezzlement convictions are sealable under Nevada law.
-But there is a waiting period to seal a criminal record:
+Embezzlement convictions are sealable under Nevada law, but there is a waiting period:

 Record seal wait time

-Note that if the case gets dismissed, the defendant can pursue a record seal right away.7
+Note that if the case gets dismissed, you can pursue a record seal right away.7

 In California?
-Learn more about embezzlement (PC 503).
+Learn more about Penal Code 503 PC.